Jesenice (Prague-West District)

 Jesenice is a town in Prague-West District in the Central Bohemian Region of the Czech Republic.
-It has about 10,000 inhabitants.
+It has about 11,000 inhabitants.
+Located near Prague, Jesenice obtained the town status in 2015 and is one of the fastest growing municipalities in the country in the 21st century.

 Administrative division

 Jesenice consists of four municipal parts (in brackets population according to the 2021 census):